haiqu/rx-nga/Rx.md

   ret
 ````

-**.word** handles most functions.
+**class:word** handles most functions.

 | interpret            | compile                       |
 | -------------------- | ----------------------------- |
 | call a function      | compile a call to a function  |

 ````
-:.word:interpret
+:class:word:interpret
   call
   ret
-:.word:compile
+:class:word:compile
   lit &_packedcall
   lit &comma:opcode
   call
   lit &comma
   call
   ret
-:.word
+:class:word
   lit &compiling?
   call
-  lit &.word:compile
+  lit &class:word:compile
-  lit &.word:interpret
+  lit &class:word:interpret
   lit &choose
   call
   ret
 ````

-**.primitive** is a special class handler for functions that correspond to Nga instructions.
+**class:primitive** is a special class handler for functions that correspond to Nga instructions.

 | interpret            | compile                                     |
 | -------------------- | ------------------------------------------- |
 | call the function    | compile the instruction into the definition |

 ````
-:.primitive
+:class:primitive
   lit &compiling?
   call
   lit &comma:opcode
-  lit &.word:interpret
+  lit &class:word:interpret
   lit &choose
   call
   ret
 ````

-**.macro** is the class handler for *compiler macros*.
+**class:macro** is the class handler for *compiler macros*.
 These are functions that always get called.
 They can be used to extend the language in interesting ways.

 | interpret            | compile                       |
 | -------------------- | ----------------------------- |
 | call the function    | call the function             |

 ````
-:.macro
+:class:macro
   call
   ret
 ````